 Outdoor enthusiasts will have the best time while visiting Tung Lung Island.
 This largely inhabited island is home to the largest ancient rock carving in Hong Kong, and it’s known for being the best place for rock climbing on the island.
 Another exhilarating activity adventurers can try on Tung Lung Chau island is ziplining from a high cliff and sailing through the length while gazing at majestic cliffs and blue waters.

-What are the best outdoor attractions on Hong Kong Island?
+What are the best outdoor activities on Hong Kong Island?

-The best outdoor activities on Hong Kong Island are:
+The best outdoor attractions on Hong Kong Island are:

 - Hong Kong Geopark;

 - Sai Kung Peninsula;

 - Tung Lung Chau Island.

 Hong Kong is a bustling metropolis known for its luxury shopping spots, majestic skyline, temples, shrines, and monasteries.

 What is the best place to view the Hong Kong skyline?

 Victoria Peak offers the most fantastic views of the Hong Kong skyline and Victoria Harbor.